 Crocus corms produce best in a sunny location with organic rich, well-draining soil.
 The soil pH should be between 6 and 7, and fertilizer should go into the planting hole at the root zone.
 Even the best planting area may suffer from non-flowering crocus.
 What went wrong?

 If you live in a very arid region, you will need to water the corms after planting.
 They are busy producing roots and need to uptake moisture to store in the corm.
 Soil is a crucial factor in non-flowering crocus corms.
 Soil has to be loose enough that the spring shoots can easily poke through.
 It also needs to be organic rich.
-If the soil is sand or clay, mix in 50 % compost to a depth of at least 8 inches.
+If the soil is sand or clay, mix in 50% compost to a depth of at least 8 inches (20 cm.).
 This will increase tilth and add nutrients.
-The plants need sun to form flowers, so ensure the corms are planted where it is bright.
+The plants need plenty of sun to form flowers, so ensure the corms are planted where it is bright.

 Non-Flowering Crocus and Animals